JulianOzelRose/TR-SaveMaster/README.md

 }
 ```
 When writing a new weapons configuration, perform the same operation, but in reverse.
 Start with the base number of 1,
-then increment the new weapons config number based on which weapons are checkmarked in the UI.
-Here is an example of this
+then increment the new weapons config number based on which weapons are checkmarked in the editor's UI.
+Here is an example
-for Tomb Raider II:
+of how this is implemented for Tomb Raider II:

 ```
 byte newWeaponsConfigNum = 1;